The Basic Automatic B.S. Essay Language Generator (BABEL Generator) Team: Louis Sobel, Les Perelman Milo Beckman, and Damien Jiang

 Although in the past, the Educational Testing Service has allowed me access to its e-rater® scoring engine, they now will not allow me access unless I signan agreement that they could review all presentations and publications coming from such research, and they could then force me to remove all references to their product or organization before publication or presentation..
 When I wrote about this attempt to censor me in The Washington Post, their reply first used examples that had no relevance to the issue at hand and boiled down to something like “we are not censoring Dr. Perelman; we are just trying to prevent him from presenting or publishing anything we do not like.“

 We tested the the Babel Generator on a variety of Automated Essay Scoring platforms and the gibberish it generated consistently achieved high scores on all of of platforms including Vantage Technologies Intellimetric and ETS’s e-rater.
 E-rater is used to produce one of two scores on the two essays that constitute part of the Graduate Record Exam.
 ETS partners with a website, ScoreItNow where one can get representative sample questions, write essays, and have them scored by e-rater.
-We have now used the Babel Generator over a dozen times to generate essays for the site, which, when submitted, receive top scores with comments such as articulates a clear and insightful position on the issue in accordance with the assigned task and sustains a well-focused, well-organized analysis, connecting ideas logically” for essays that read like this following opening paragraph:
+We have now used the Babel Generator over twenty times to generate essays for the site, which, when submitted, receive top scores with comments such as articulates a clear and insightful position on the issue in accordance with the assigned task and sustains a well-focused, well-organized analysis, connecting ideas logically” for essays that read like this following opening paragraph: